-People with HIV who have less education have worse outcomes after initiation of antiretroviral therapy [ART], According to data from a large European cohort collaboration published in the online edition of the JournalAIDS. mortality and AIDS rates decreased with increasing level of education and education was also associated with viral suppression and CD4 count at the beginning of Antiretroviral Therapy.
+People with HIV who have less schooling have worse results after starting antiretroviral therapy [ART], according to data from a large cohort of European collaboration published in the online edition of the Journal AIDS.
+Mortality and AIDS rates decreased with increasing levels of education, and education was also associated with viral suppression and CD4 counts at the time of initiation of antiretroviral therapy.

-Even in countries with free access to health care, the group that make up the "bottom of the social pyramid," with lower socioeconomic status is associated with worse health outcomes.
-The researchers of a large collaboration of several studies of HIV cohort and observational study of collaborationHIV epidemiological investigation in Europe is a consistent approach () - and has shown that late HIV diagnosis and early therapy Antiretroviral with a low CD4 counts are associated with lower levels of education.
+Even in countries with free access to health care, the group that makes up the "base of the Social Pyramid" with a lower socioeconomic level is associated with worse health outcomes.
+Researchers co-collaborated with several HIV cohort studies and observational study collaboration HIV epidemiological research in Europe, constitutes a coherent approach () - and has already shown that late diagnosis of HIV and early antiretroviral therapy with a low CD4 count are associated with lower levels of education.

 The main outcomes were:

-- All-cause mortality.
+- All causes of mortality.

-- New AIDS event or death.
+- New AIDS or death event.

 - Increased CD4 cell count during the first six years of Antiretroviral Therapy.

-"Patients HIV positive on antiretroviral combination therapy who had less education had higher mortality, higher rates of clinical events, and worse than patients with better responses to care, with respect to viral load had more education, write the authors.
-"We see such health differentials for a period of eighteen in eight European countries where access to health care and antiretroviral therapy is universal."
+"HIV positive patients on combination antiretroviral therapy who had lower schooling had higher mortality rates, higher rates of clinical events, and worse than patients with better responses to care for viral load who had more education," the authors write. authors.
+"We observed such health differentials over a period of eighteen years in eight European countries where access to health care and ART is universal."

 Translated by Claudio Original Souza- in English Educational attainment associated with health outcomes after starting HIV therapy written by Michael Carter and originally published in AIDSMAP.COM in 11 October 2016.
 Reviewed by Mara de Macedo.